Gas lighting: Background

 Prior to use of gaseous fuels for lighting, the early lighting fuels consisted of olive oil, beeswax, fish oil, whale oil, sesame oil, nut oil, or other similar substances, which were all liquid fuels.
 These were the most commonly used fuels until the late 18th century.
 Whale oil was especially widely used for lighting in European cities such as London through the early 19th century.

 Chinese records dating back 1,700 years indicate the use of natural gas in homes for lighting and heating.
 The natural gas was transported by means of bamboo pipes to homes.

-Public illumination preceded by centuries the development and widespread adoption of gas lighting.
-In 1417, Sir Henry Barton, Lord Mayor of London, ordained "Lanthornes with lights to bee hanged out on the Winter evening betwixt Hallowtide and Candlemassee."
+Public illumination preceded the adoption of gas lighting by centuries.
+In 1417, Sir Henry Barton, Lord Mayor of London, ordained "Lanthornes with lights to bee hanged out on the Winter evening betwixt Hallowtide and Candlemasse."
 Paris was first illuminated by an order issued in 1524, and, in the beginning of the 16th century, the inhabitants were ordered to keep lights burning in the windows of all houses that faced streets.
 In 1668, when some regulations were made for improving the streets of London, the residents were reminded to hang out their lanterns at the usual time, and, in 1690, an order was issued to hang out a light, or lamp, every night at nightfall, from Michaelmas to Christmas.
 By an Act of the Common Council in 1716, all housekeepers, whose houses faced any street, lane, or passage, were required to hang out, every dark night, one or more lights, to burn from six to eleven o'clock, under the penalty of one shilling as a fine for failing to do so.